The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Experiment

 \subsubsection{\textbf{Granularity Weight $\gamma$}}

-The performance for our masked sequence granularity loss peaks at $\gamma = 0.3$.
-As an auxiliary regularizer designed to enforce internal consistency, $\mathcal{L}_{MSG}$ requires a balanced weight: values that are too low fail to ensure representation robustness, while excessive weights interfere with the primary recommendation task.
+From the \textbf{Figure}~\ref{fig:hyper}, the performance for our masked sequence granularity loss peaks at $\gamma = 0.3$.
+As an auxiliary regularizer designed to enforce internal consistency, $\mathcal{L}_{MSG}$ requires a balanced weight: values that are too low fail to ensure representation robustness, while excessive weights may interfere with the primary recommendation task.